jennaherdman/student-tutorials/Githubvisualizer JessieR.md

 #Introduction#

-Github Visualizer is exactly that, a website that allows users to produce a visualization of github repositories.
+[Github Visualizer] (http://ghv.artzub.com/) is exactly that, a website that allows users to produce a visualization of github repositories.
 This site shows the scale of repositories and the amount of forks and pulls, and by who, have occurred within those repositories.

 #Software & Setup

 The visualizer is all in browser, so there is no download, or setup needed.
+Just load up the page and you're set!

 #Using the tool